 - Adding your Twitter username to your email signature

-- Adding Tweetmeme.com widget to your articles or blog posts.
+- Adding Twitter to your social media widget that you use in your articles or blog posts.
 To the extent that you can configure the tool, make sure that the retweet is set to your username

-- If you use other social media communities such as LinkedIn, Plaxo or Facebook, consider connecting your Twitter account so you can showcase your Twitter feed to your other social network contacts.
+- If you use other social media communities such as LinkedIn or Facebook, consider connecting your Twitter account so you can showcase your Twitter feed to your other social network contacts.

 - Earn $1000s/mo from home.
-What is we made it easy?
+What are we made it easy?
 Real easy [URL link] (looks like the spam I get in my inbox everyday)

 - Hey, what’s up!
 I want to show this site that is helping me make $12,000 a month online watch the video proof here [URL]